NQ Mobile CFO resigns, cites family reasons

 Vincent Wenyong Shi, the company's co-founder and chief operating officer, will be acting chief financial officer, NQ Mobile said.

-NQ Mobile received a buyout offer last month from investment firm Bison Capital Holding Co for about $490 million (294 million pounds), after the company sold a small stake in its unit, FL Mobile, to Bison in May.
+NQ Mobile received a buyout offer last month from investment firm Bison Capital Holding Co for about $490 million, after the company sold a small stake in its unit, FL Mobile, to Bison in May.

 NQ Mobile's shares were down 1.4 percent at $6.32.

-( Story has been refiled with correction to remove reference to Muddy Waters comment)
+(This version of the story was refiled to correct advisory to remove reference to Muddy Waters comment)

 (Reporting by Abhirup Roy and Soham Chatterjee in Bangalore; Editing by Don Sebastian)